claresudbery/clare-wiki-ably/pages/coding/tools/visual-studio-code.md

   - Select vertical column of text:
     - Place the cursor where you want it
     - hold down Shift + Alt , then click and drag with the mouse

+## Debugging

+- If you want to debug code in VS Code, you need a `launch.json` file.
+- Click the Play button over on the left, and you'll see text saying something like "To customize Run and Debug create a launch.json file".
+If you click the link, it will create one for you.
+- You might then want to add new configurations for new languages (eg Ruby) - to do that, click the link under "Show all automatic debug configurations"  and then click "Add configuration".
+- If you're configuring debugging for Ruby, there are some extra instructions [here, under the link to Debugging Ruby with breakpoints](http://127.0.0.1:4000/pages/coding/lang/oo/Ruby#tutorials-and-guides)